Made in America Festival: History

 The festival was the subject of the 2013 documentary Made in America, directed by Ron Howard and produced by Brian Grazer and Jay-Z. In a statement to the press, Howard called the documentary "a reflection of the fabric of what it means to be 'Made in America'—what the festival represents, why Jay is doing it and how he relates to each artist."

-On April 16, 2014, Jay-Z and Eric Garcetti (the mayor of Los Angeles) held a press conference at Los Angeles City Hall and announced that the Made in America Festival would take place not only in Philadelphia, but in Los Angeles as well during the 2014 Labor Day Weekend.
+On April 16, 2014, Jay-Z and Eric Garcetti (the mayor of Los Angeles) held a press conference at Los Angeles City Hall and announced that the Made in America Festival would take place not only in Philadelphia, but in Los Angeles as well during the 2014 Labor Day weekend.
 The location of the Los Angeles festival would be Grand Park.
 "On Labor Day weekend we are going to celebrate our golden state of mind right here in LA with a sellout crowd right on the steps of city hall and into Grand Park," Garcetti said.
 "The 'Made in America Festival' will attract 50,000 fans Saturday and Sunday.
 Fans who will inject millions of dollars into the LA economy."

 On May 19, 2015, it was announced the festival would return to its original format of being solely held in Philadelphia after disappointing ticket sales from last year's LA edition of the festival.
-In 2015 Budweiser also replaced its Made In America tour with its new Monument Series.
+In 2015 Budweiser also replaced its Made in America tour with its new Monument Series.
 The Monument Series which leads up to the main festival took place at both the Statue of Liberty in New York and the Golden Gate Bridge in San Francisco, California.

-The festival went on hiatus in 2020 but resumed in 2021.
+The festival was not held in 2020 due to the COVID-19 pandemic, with tickets carrying over to the next edition.
+The festival returned in 2021, only to be cancelled again in 2023 and 2024 for unspecified reasons.